processing/p5.js/developer_docs/README.md

-This folder contains various documents for developers of p5.js.
-This document contains the overview of how to contribute, build the library, test the code, and update the documentation.
+This folder contains various documents indended for developers of p5.js.

 # Getting started